vscodeshift/mui-snippets/README.md

 - Automatically adds missing imports when a snippet is inserted (as long as it succeeds in parsing the entire file)
 - You can configure whether to use controlled or uncontrolled form controls in the extension settings.

+# Using Material-UI v4?

+For Material-UI v4 you'll need [`material-ui-snippets`](https://github.com/vscodeshift/material-ui-snippets) instead.
+This extension is for MUI v5.

 # Settings

 ## Form Control Mode